Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Introduction

-The as-grown MnBi$_2$Te$_4$ single crystals are heavily electron doped possibly due to nonstoichiometry or antisite defects. \cite{otrokov2018prediction,yan2019crystal,zeugner2019chemical,lee2018spin,cui2019transport} A fine tuning of the electronic band structure is needed to realize the proposed topological properties.
-This is in analogy to Cr-doped Bi$_{2-x}$Sb$_x$Te$_3$ where Chang et al observed the quantum anomalous Hall effect; the randomly distributed Cr provides the ferromagnetism and Sb substitution is necessary to fine tune the charge carrier concentration and mobility.\cite{chang2013experimental} Since Mn ions take a specific crystallograhic site in the layered MnBi$_2$Te$_4$, intuitively we would expect that the Mn-Te layers and Bi-Te layers can be tuned independently with chemical substitutions targeted for different crystallographic sites to optimize the magnetism and electronic band structure separately.
-However, the magnetism and transport properties can be intimately coupled and the fine tuning of one property might have dramatic effect on the other which deserves careful study.
+The as-grown MnBi$_2$Te$_4$ single crystals are heavily electron doped possibly due to nonstoichiometry or antisite defects. \cite{otrokov2018prediction,yan2019crystal,zeugner2019chemical,lee2018spin,cui2019transport} A fine tuning of the Fermi level is needed to realize the proposed topological properties.
+This approach is taken in Cr-doped Bi$_{2-x}$Sb$_x$Te$_3$ where Chang et al observed the quantum anomalous Hall effect: the randomly distributed Cr provides the ferromagnetism and Sb substitution fine tunes the charge carrier concentration and mobility.\cite{chang2013experimental} Since Mn ions occupy a specific crystallographic site in the layered MnBi$_2$Te$_4$, intuitively we would expect that the Mn-Te layers and Bi-Te layers can be tuned independently with chemical substitutions targeted for different crystallographic sites to optimize the magnetism and electronic band structure separately.
+However, the magnetism and transport properties can be intimately coupled and the fine tuning of one property might have a dramatic effect on the other.